 - Freezes well in portions.
 Just defrost and reheat with a splash of milk to loosen it up.

-- You can make it ahead—just prep everything and refrigerate before baking.
+- You can make it ahead, just prep everything and refrigerate before baking.
 Let it come to room temp before sticking it in the oven.

 If you’ve got a casserole dish and a blender (or a strong stirring arm), you’ve got everything you need to pull this off.
-It’s cozy, hands-off, and way better than anything from a box.
+It’s hands-off, and way better than anything from a box.

 I’ve been making this for lazy weekends, busy weeknights, and even as a side for cookouts.
 It disappears every time.
 No one guesses it has cottage cheese.
-They just go in for seconds.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.